 The patient should lie down with the affected ear facing upwards.

 Drops should be placed in the ear until the ear is full.
+If your hearing is muffled, then you did it right.

 After drops are administered, the patient should remain lying down for a few minutes so the drops can be absorbed.